OptivClearShark/Lincoln/README.md

 <img src="assets/logos/lincoln_128.png">

+> [!CAUTION]
+This is a project under active development.
+It is _not done_.
+You have been warned.

 Build a Splunk-ready Amazon Linux 2023 AMI with Packer and deploy a secure AWS VPC with Terraform — complete with private subnets, NAT egress, and Session Manager access.

 ## ✨ What’s Inside